 The Honda CRF has remarkable motorsport lineage and is a force to be reckoned with across all off-road disciplines.

 In the MX2 category of the FIM Motocross World Championship, Gajser took the first of his back-to-back titles in 2015 on his CRF250R, followed by the MXGP title on the 2016 CRF450R, marking a motocross milestone for Honda and HRC.
-Mathys Boisrame also rode his Honda CRF250R to victory in the 2018 EMX250 championship, collecting numerous race wins, overalls and holeshots in what was a highly successful championship for the French rider.
+The Honda CRF250R also took victory in the 2018 EMX250 championship, powering its way to numerous race wins, overalls and holeshots in what was a highly successful championship.

-In the Dakar rally, the new Honda CRF450 RALLY has been delivering remarkable performances since 2014, and has taken stage wins and led the infamous event in 2016, 2017, 2018 and 2019 before finally succeeding in their mission when Ricky Brabec won the 2020 Dakar in the sands of Saudi Arabia.
-The four-man Monster Energy Honda Team then did even better in 2021, with Kevin Benevides winning this years’ edition, closely followed by teammate Ricky Brabec in second.
+In more examples of Honda’s successful off-road lineage, the Honda CRF450 RALLY has been delivering remarkable performances in the Dakar rally since 2014, and has taken stage wins and led the infamous event in 2016, 2017, 2018 and 2019 before finally succeeding in their mission when Ricky Brabec won the 2020 Dakar in the sands of Saudi Arabia.
+The four-man Monster Energy Honda Team then did even better in 2021, with Kevin Benevides winning this edition, closely followed by teammate Ricky Brabec in second.
 Jose Ignacio Cornejo and Joan Barreda also won stages in what was a truly dominant performance for Honda in the toughest off-road race on the calendar.
+Stage wins have continued in 2022 and 2023 as the bike continues to show it’s pedigree in this event, and other rally’s around the world.

 |Engine||Liquid-cooled 4-stroke 4-valve Uni-cam|